felix4132/PetSitterConnect/README.md

 ### 🗄️ Database

-- Default configuration uses SQLite in-memory (`:memory:`) for convenience.
+- Default configuration uses **better-sqlite3** in-memory (`:memory:`) for convenience.
  Data is not persisted across restarts.
-- To enable persistence, configure a file-based SQLite database (e.g., set a `DB_PATH`) and update `src/infrastructure/database/database.module.ts` accordingly.
+- To enable persistence, configure a file-based database (e.g., set a `DB_PATH`) and update `src/infrastructure/database/database.module.ts` accordingly.
+- For production use with persistent storage, WAL mode is automatically recommended by better-sqlite3 for optimal performance.

 ### 🧬 Seeder

 - The seeding service populates initial demo data on application startup.
- With in-memory SQLite, data is reseeded on every restart.
+- With in-memory database mode, data is reseeded on every restart.
+- Creates 3 sample listings and 4 sample applications for testing and development.